grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 ```

 Below is an example Kubernetes configuration which configures two sets of Agents:
-* A pool of "load balancer" Agents:
+* A pool of load-balancer Agents:
   * Spans are received from instrumented applications via `otelcol.receiver.otlp`
   * Spans are then exported via `otelcol.exporter.loadbalancing`.
-* A pool of "backing" Agents:
+* A pool of sampling Agents:
-  * The "backing" Agents run behind a headless service to enable the "load balancer" Agents to discover them.
+  * The sampling Agents run behind a headless service to enable the load-balancer Agents to discover them.
-  * Spans are received from the "load balancer" Agents via `otelcol.receiver.otlp`
+  * Spans are received from the load-balancer Agents via `otelcol.receiver.otlp`
   * Traces are then sampled via `otelcol.processor.tail_sampling`.
   * The traces are exported via `otelcol.exporter.otlp` to a an OTLP-compatible database such as Tempo.